sergesemashko/flo/README.md

- run-script        Runs project-specific script for a particular event. self-update       Updates flo.phar to the latest version tag-deploy        Deploy a Tag on Acquia. tag-pre-release   Marks a Tag on GitHub as a non-production tag.
+ run-script        Runs project-specific script for a particular event. self-update       Updates flo.phar to the latest version tag-deploy        Deploy a Tag on Acquia. tag_release       Marks a Tag on Github as a production tag tag-pre-release   Marks a Tag on GitHub as a non-production tag.
 ```